isomerpages/mlaw-corp/news/speeches/_posts/2013-07-24-Speech-by-Senior-Minister-of-State-for-Law-and-Education-Indranee-Rajah-at-the-launch-of-IP-Expedition-2013.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law and Education, Indranee Rajah at the launch of IP Expedition 2013
+title: 'Speech by Senior Minister of State for Law and Education, Indranee Rajah at the launch of IP Expedition 2013'
 permalink: /news/speeches/IP-Expedition2013
 breadcrumb: Speeches
-collection_name: news

 ---

 24 Jul 2013 Posted in [Speeches](/news/speeches)